 - Collecting and sharing geo-spatial data - Practical Exercise (Demo)

-The course has a mixture of adult learning methodologies such as interactive lectures, discussion sessions and group excercises.
-The participatory nature of the programme requires that participants contribute actively to discussions and group work on case studies.
+The course had a mixture of adult learning methodologies such as interactive lectures, discussion sessions and demonstration exercises.
+The participatory nature of the programme requires that participants contribute actively to discussions.

-Participants are expected to have some prior knowledge of the subject area Participants must:
+Participants are not expected to have some prior knowledge of the subject area.

 - Have a bachelor’s degree or an equivalent university degree.